jcmoraisjr/haproxy-ingress/examples/auth/oauth/README.md

 If the user authenticate and authorize to share his email address, the provider will redirect back to the application and the oauth2 proxy will provide a signed token to the user.
-If the cookie expires, is removed or its token has an invalid signature, the OAuth provider will be used again, otherwise only the local oauth2 proxy is used.
+If the cookie expires, is removed or its token has an invalid signature, the OAuth provider will be used again; otherwise, only the local oauth2 proxy is used.

 The whole process is transparent to the application, all the access control is